BulgariaWebSummit/bulgariawebsummit.github.io/README.md

 ### Call for speakers

+#### Topics
-We are looking for *inspiring* speakers that can cover topics about the modern web: back-end and front-end.
+We are looking for *inspiring* speakers that can cover topics about the modern web in the following topics:

+1.Programming
+2.UX
+3.Privacy
+4.eHealth
+5.Games Development
+6.Design for Web
+7.Databases
+8. (Web) Product Development

+#### Requirements

 1. Abstracts should be at least 120 words long and indicate target audience (beginner/daily user/expert)
 2. Submission must include a short technical and presentation resume of the speaker